dustin-mullaney/Genomic_MGL_CSE583/user_cases.md

- # User Cases for the Gene Visualization Tool

-This document outlines representative user cases for the gene visualization and analysis tool, highlighting different types of users, their goals, needs, and technical backgrounds.

----

-## Jenny – Computational Biology Research Scientist
-**Profile:** Jenny studies genomes of specific species and wants to visualize them as graphs to understand relationships between genes.
+Jenny is a computational biology research scientist.
+She has genomes of species she studies and wants to visualize them as graphs to understand relationships between genes in the genome.
+She values ease of use and wants to be able to quickly generate output.
+Jenny has a technical background in the field but does not want to spend much time programming or editing code.
-**Goals:** Quickly generate clear graph-based visualizations of genomes to explore gene relationships.
-**Needs:** A tool that is easy to use and minimizes manual coding while producing interpretable outputs.
-**Skill Level:** Technically trained in biology and data analysis but prefers minimal programming effort.

----

-## Kevin – Graduate Student in Bioinformatics
-**Profile:** Kevin conducts computational analyses on large genomic datasets.
-**Goals:** Process, visualize, and interpret large-scale biological data to uncover meaningful patterns.
-**Needs:** A reproducible and well-documented workflow that integrates data analysis, visualization, and biological interpretation.
-**Skill Level:** Intermediate programming and statistical skills; strong biological knowledge.

----

-## Ken – Principal Investigator (PI) of a Genomics Lab
-**Profile:** Ken leads a genomics lab and needs quick visualizations of gene relationships for presentations.
-**Goals:** Rapidly visualize genomic structures and relationships without complex setup or code.
-**Needs:** A simple, intuitive interface that produces publication- or presentation-ready visuals.
-**Skill Level:** Limited computational skills but deep biological and conceptual understanding.

----

-## Lucy – Genomics Researcher Using Graph Neural Networks
-**Profile:** Lucy researches bacterial genomes and aims to discover novel gene relationships using GNNs.
-**Goals:** Convert genomic data into graph formats suitable for graph neural network models.
-**Needs:** Reliable tools for graph construction and formatting with minimal manual preprocessing.
-**Skill Level:** Strong programming and modeling skills; seeks efficiency and automation.

----

-## Megan – Research Intern
-**Profile:** Megan assists with bioinformatics data analysis in a research lab.
-**Goals:** Learn and contribute to data preprocessing, visualization, and interpretation workflows.
-**Needs:** Clear instructions, simple interfaces, and educational documentation to understand the data pipeline.
-**Skill Level:** Beginner-to-intermediate; learning to apply coding and analytical tools confidently.

----

-## Jeff – Science Enthusiast
-**Profile:** Jeff is a curious non-specialist interested in exploring how genes relate across species.
-**Goals:** Use an interactive demo to visualize how bacterial genes cluster by function.
-**Needs:** A visually engaging, easy-to-navigate interface with clear explanations and interactive visuals.
-**Skill Level:** Minimal technical or biological background; relies on intuitive and educational visuals.

----

-## Ophelia – Scientist at a Disease-Control Center
-**Profile:** Ophelia tracks infectious-disease genomes (e.g., COVID-19) to identify emerging variants.
-**Goals:** Visualize genetic similarities and mutations across viral samples for outbreak surveillance.
-**Needs:** A reliable, scalable, and real-time system integrating new genomic data to highlight clusters of concern.
-**Skill Level:** Moderate technical and biological expertise; comfortable with data interpretation but not programming-heavy tasks.

----

-## Tony – WHO Global Health Researcher
-**Profile:** Tony monitors global pathogen evolution and variant emergence for the World Health Organization.
-**Goals:** Compare genomic data across countries to detect variants, track mutations, and assess global risks.
-**Needs:** A secure, globally integrated visualization platform providing real-time, policy-relevant insights.
-**Skill Level:** Strong epidemiological expertise and basic analytical skills; prefers user-friendly dashboards.

----
+Kevin is a graduate student in bioinformatics conducting computational analyses on genomic data.
+He wants to process, visualize and interpret the  large data sets to uncover the meaningful patterns.
+He needs a reproducible tool to integrate data analysis, visualization and biology interpretation.
+He has intermediate programming skills and stats skills with strong biological knowledge but prefers a clear, well-documented workflow.

+Ken is the PI of a genomics lab.
+He wants to quickly visualize the genes that make up a genome and the relationship between the genes for an upcoming presentation.
+He does not have a background in computational biology.
+Ken wants something quick and easy to manipulate.
+Ken’s job does not require technical skill but requires a deep understanding of the underlying biology and big picture understanding of the lab’s goals and ideas.
+Lucy is a genomics researcher.
+She wants to discover novel relationships between genes in genomes of various bacterial species with graph neural networks.
+To do this, she needs her genomic data to be formatted in graphs that can be processed by a graph neural network.
+She has strong programming skills but wants to avoid spending a lot of her time wrangling data.

+Megan is an intern in a research lab assisting with data analysis projects.
+She wants to learn analytical workflow and contribute to data processing, visualization, and basic interpretation tasks.
+She needs clear instructions and accessible tools that help her understand the data pipeline.
+She has beginner-to-intermediate technical skills and is still gaining confidence with coding and analytical tools.

+Jeff is a science enthusiast interested in understanding how genes relate across species.
+He would like to explore an interactive demo that visually shows how genes from different bacteria cluster by function.
+He values a simple, visually engaging interface with clear explanations and interactive features to make complex data easy to grasp.
+He has minimal technical or biological background and relies on intuitive visuals rather than code or advanced analysis.

+Ophelia is a scientist at a disease-control center tracking infectious-disease genomes.
+She needs to visualize genetic similarities and mutations across viral samples (such as COVID-19 strains) to identify emerging variants.
+A reliable, scalable and real-time tool is helpful for her to integrate new genomic data, highlight clusters of concern, and support outbreak response decisions.
+She owns moderate technical and biological expertise.

+Tony is a global health researcher at the World Health Organization monitoring pathogen evolution worldwide.
+He needs to compare genomic data from multiple countries to detect emerging variants, track mutation patterns, and assess potential global health risks.
+He would like to have a secure and globally integrated visualization tool that provides clear, real-time insights to support data-driven policy.
+He has strong epidemiological expertise and some data -analysis experience.

+Mike is a computational biology instructor and teaches graduate level courses in computational genomics.
+He wants to use the system to demonstrate how graph neural networks uncover biological patterns, providing students with hands-on practice on real bacterial genomes.
+He values clear tutorials, reproducible notebooks, and lightweight datasets that can run on classroom machines without heavy compute.
+He has strong domain and programming knowledge, but  prefers platforms which are easy to distribute to students.

+Alexandra is a data visualization specialist who collaborates with life-science teams to build interactive dashboards for communicating research findings.
+She’d love to connect the genomic graph outputs to a web-based visualization layer so that non-technical users can explore gene-gene relationships dynamically.
+Alexandra seeks data formats that are easy to render in visual tools.
+She has front-end expertise, but limited biological background.

+Nancy is a bioinformatics software engineer.
+She works at a biotech company developing computational pipelines for genomic data.
+She wants to integrate the bacterial graph-representation tool into existing workflows that use cloud computing.
+She prioritizes modular design and API access so she can automate large-scale analyses across thousands of genomes.
+She has strong coding skills, but she needs clear documentation and stable APIs to ensure the system is easy to maintain.